AmirLayegh/agentic-essay-writer/README.md

-# AI Essay Writer ✍️
+# ✍️ Agentic AI Essay Writer Powered by LangGraph and Streamlit

 An intelligent AI-powered essay writing assistant that helps you plan, research, and write well-structured essays with multiple revisions.
 <p align="center">